A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Experiments

 In Table \ref{tab:real_world_classification_accs}, we see how the training of a generative model automatically leads to emergent capabilties in classification via the mode interactions simplifying into feature interactions.
 In particular, the energy-based \Ours~and Boltzmann machine are able to simultaneously predict across multiple classes, unlike the discriminative approaches which must be retrained for each task.
 Although the discriminative approaches have the advantage of reusing the dataset to learn only one of the conditional distributions at a time, the generative approaches nevertheless yield a comparable accuracy performance across a variety of tasks simultaneously.

-In the adults dataset, we can clearly see how a single generative model trained to adequately model the data easily obtains good accuracy for prediction of not only for the original target of income level, but also sensitive features like race and gender.
-In the classification setting, it may be unclear that a model is biased using sensitive features to predict income; however, in our energy model working directly on the observed variables, it is made explicit the learned connections between variables.
+In the adults dataset, we can clearly see how a single generative model trained to adequately model the data easily obtains good accuracy not only for the original target of income level, but also sensitive features like race and gender.
+In the classification setting, it may be unclear that a model is biased using sensitive features to predict income; however, in our energy-based model working directly on the observed variables, the learned connections between variables are made explicit.
 This could have implications for algorithm fairness approaches, where removing sensitive feature labels from the training data is not sufficient to remove the fundamental bias which exists within the dataset.
 In contrast, biased energy terms in the log-linear model could be directly inspected, analyzed, and removed.